-Initially, more than a hundred contributed papers were submitted for the review.
+Initially, more than a hundred contributed papers were submitted for the conference review.
 Approximately half of these submissions have been recommended by reviewers for presentation at the Conference and publication in the proceedings.
 The review process was mainly organized by the Workshop chairs and the process was made by a large number of reviewers, which are gratefully acknowledged for their contributions to the improvement of quality of the accepted papers.
 Each paper was reviewed by at least two anonymous reviewers in order to ensure fair and high-quality reviews.
-Our organization team is grateful all reviewers who help us to select papers for the presentation at the Conference and publication in the proceedings.
+Our organization team is grateful to all reviewers who help us to select papers for the presentation at the Conference and publication in the proceedings.

-In addition to regular sessions, IDT 2023 offers distinguished keynote lectures.
-At the conference will be presented lectures:
+In addition to regular sessions, the event offers distinguished keynote lectures.
+At the event will be presented lectures of Keynote Speakers:

-- Self-sufficient electric energy supply at home by prof. Marko Čepin (University of Ljubljana, Slovenia); - Benefits of Petri nets for systems modeling and probabilistic assessment in reliability engineering by prof. Nicolae Brinzei (University of Lorraine, France); - Maintenance optimization of complex multi-component systems by prof. Radim Briš (VSB- Technical University of Ostrava, Czech Republic); - Multi-Diagnosis Cough Classification Evaluation by prof. Martin Lukač (Hiroshima City University / Nazarbayev University, Japan / Kazakhstan); - Data-driven decision making in practice: Experiences in academia and government by Dr. Martin Komenda (Masaryk University, Czech Republic).
+- Self-sufficient electric energy supply at home by prof. Marko Čepin (University of Ljubljana, Slovenia); - Benefits of Petri nets for systems modeling and probabilistic assessment in reliability engineering by prof. Nicolae Brinzei (University of Lorraine, France); - Maintenance optimization of complex multi-component systems by prof. Radim Briš (VSB-Technical University of Ostrava, Czech Republic); - Multi-Diagnosis Cough Classification Evaluation by prof. Martin Lukač (Hiroshima City University / Nazarbayev University, Japan / Kazakhstan).

-We thank Keynote Speakers for offering their unique perspectives on information technologies at the Conference.
+We thank Keynote Speakers for offering their unique perspectives on information technologies in the Reliability and Safety area.

-We gratefully acknowledge the Faculty of Management Science and Informatics of the University of Žilina, European Reliability and Safety Association (ESRA), the Czechoslovakia section of IEEE, and the Reliability Society Chapter of IEEE Czechoslovakia Section for the sponsoring, organizational and technical support.
+We gratefully acknowledge the Faculty of Management Science and Informatics of the University of Žilina, European Reliability and Safety Association (ESRA), the Czechoslovakia section of IEEE, and the Reliability Society Chapter of IEEE Czechoslovakia Section for the sponsoring, organizational, and technical support.